rar0n/rarons-TTS-Reader/README.md

 So KoboldCpp only gets one sentence at a time, which works much better.

-(Might be due to not setting enough context memory, but at least this way that's pretty much not a concern almost regardless of lenght - I think)
+Now this Might be due to me not setting enough context memory, but at least this way that shouldn't be a concern almost regardless of lenght - I think.

+Plus, imho the pauses are better!

 One caveat is if your system renders speech slower than real-time, there will be longer pauses between sentences.
 You can just wait it out and